Winchester, Virginia: American Civil War

 Numerous local men served with the Confederate Army, mostly as troops.
-Dr. Hunter McGuire was Chief Surgeon of the Second "Jackson's" Corps of the Army of Northern Virginia.
+Hunter McGuire was Chief Surgeon of the Second "Jackson's" Corps of the Army of Northern Virginia.
 He laid the foundations for the future Geneva conventions regarding the treatment of medical doctors during warfare.
 Winchester served as a major center for Confederate medical operations, particularly after the Battle of Sharpsburg in 1862 and the Battle of Gettysburg in 1863.
 Among those who took part in battles at Winchester were future U.S. presidents McKinley and Hayes, both as officers in the Union IX Corps.

-Today, Winchester has extensive resources for Civil War enthusiasts.
-For instance, there are remains of several Civil War-era forts: